MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `gitHub_Introduction` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Your Personal Description Abount YourSelf That You Want To Add It To ReadMe File.

 * AddGitHub_Link(generator, gitHub_links)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `gitHub_links` | `GitHubLink` | ** **Required.**                      |

+This Method Generate Text Format For GitHub Link That You Want To Add It To ReadMe File.

 * AddGitHub_Link(generator, title, link, logoLinkType, logoLink)